Akutchi/Path_Solver/readme.md

 |:--:|
 | *The current stack* |

+[1] Just like for forecast map in the news !\
-[1] Some details where omitted.
+[2] Some details where omitted.
 In reality, the temperature map pass by a Scale_Map function to make the futur biomes bigger.

 ### dijkstra's algorithm

  ![Dijkstra](./doc/Dijkstra_1.png) ![Dijkstra](./doc/Dijkstra_2.png)  \
  ![Dijkstra](./doc/Dijkstra_3.png) ![Dijkstra](./doc/Dijkstra_4.png) \
 *Dijkstra's algorithm visualization.
-Notice of the third map has no path has both ending points are on different islands.*
+Notice how the third map has no path as both ending points are on different islands.*

 #### Introduction